 |Uses:||Extremely attractive when used as a focal point or a specimen planting, very slow growing|

 Baby Lace Japanese Maple Trees for Sale Online

-In spring the color of Japanese Maple Baby Lace is astounding, with pink, red and green all mixed together but as the new growth hardens off the color quickly becomes solid light green.
+In spring, the color of Japanese Maple Baby Lace Trees is astounding, with pink, red, and green all mixed, but as the new growth hardens off the color quickly becomes solid light green.
 Fall color is a nice mix of yellows, oranges, and reds.

-Baby Lace Japanese Maple was the first witches broom discovered on a dissectum type Japanese Maple.
-The leaves are small, delicate and just about as finely dissected as Red Filigree Lace Japanese Maple only much more irregular in shape.
+Baby Lace Japanese Maple Trees were the first witches broom discovered on a dissectum type Japanese Maple.
+The leaves are small, delicate and just about as finely dissected as the Red Filigree Lace Japanese Maple Trees only much more irregular in shape.
 In spring the color is astounding, with pink, red and green all mixed together but as the new growth hardens off the color quickly becomes a solid light green.
 Fall color is a nice mix of yellows, oranges and reds.
-Although Japanese Maple Baby Lace is a highly sought after cultivar, it is hard to find in the trade due to the fact that it is rather slow growing and can be difficult to propagate.
+Although Baby Lace Japanese Maple Trees are a highly sought after cultivar, it is hard to find in the trade due to the fact that it is rather slow growing and can be difficult to propagate.